BI/react-accordion/README.md

 * Better (i.e. any) error handling
 * Content does something when you click on it
-* Fix clicking buttons in the Heading closing the accordion tab
+* Fix clicking buttons in the Heading closing the accordion section
 * Allow buttons in tags to do something when you click on them